Is there a PTSD Test I Can Take?

 - Experiencing extra stress related to stressors, such as losing a job or sustaining an injury

 - Childhood trauma

 How Do I Know If I Have PTSD?

 The following are symptoms of PTSD that individuals may experience.
 If you experience any of these symptoms, you may struggle with PTSD or another trauma-related disorder.
 These symptoms include:

 - Recurring distressing dreams related to the trauma that you experienced

 - Becoming emotionally or physically distressed when exposed to trauma-related reminders

 - Intrusive thoughts about past trauma.
-You may have thoughts that pop into your head at random times about the past trauma that are distressing for you
+You may have thoughts that pop into your head at random times about past trauma that is distressing for you

 - Trying hard to avoid thinking about past trauma, having emotions about the trauma, or reminders of the trauma.

 - Not being able to remember part of the trauma.
-There is a hole in your memory that can’t be explained by another cause
+There is a hole in your memory that another cause can’t explain

 - Persistent negative mood state

-- Withdrawing from activities or relationships that you used to enjoy.
+- She was withdrawing from activities or relationships that you used to enjoy.

-- Having distorted or negative thoughts about yourself, the others, or the world
+- Having distorted or negative thoughts about yourself, others, or the world

 - Blaming yourself for the trauma even though it wasn’t your fault or blaming others who are not at fault